riverbed/flyscript-portal/README.md

-Customize the `config/locations.py` file to setup the IP address for addresses spaces in your network (those addresses that are in the private non-routeable IP space such as 10/8 or 192.168/16).
+Customize the `config/locations.py` file to setup the IP address for addresses spaces in your network (those addresses that are in the private non-routable IP space such as 10/8 or 192.168/16).
 This should typically match your ByLocation host group configuration on Cascade Profiler.

 Initializing the database